Valencia Paella Recipe

-Aunt Judy is really my wife's sister but we've been calling her Aunt Judy to our kids for as long as I can remember so it has become an affectionate nickname in our home.
-Judy is an incredible cook who loves to learn everything she can about cuisine around the globe including this Valencia Paella recipe.
+Aunt Judy is my wife's sister, but we've been calling her Aunt Judy to our kids for as long as I can remember, so it has become an affectionate nickname in our home.
+Judy is an incredible cook who loves to learn everything she can about global cuisine, including this Valencia Paella recipe.

-She and her husband Bill travel a lot and when they do, they typically come home with a new recipe, cooking technique, or ingredient to share with the rest of us.
-On her most recent trip to Spain in December, she learned how to make paella.
+She and her husband, Bill, travel a lot, and when they do, they typically come home with a new recipe, cooking technique, or ingredient to share with the rest of us.
+She learned how to make paella on her recent trip to Spain in December.

-She and Bill visited us a couple of weeks ago and shared with us her story of making this classic Spanish meal.
-She told us the amazing situation of how she learned this incredible recipe so I asked if she would write about it so I can share it with my readers.
-Thankfully she agreed.
+She and Bill visited us a few weeks ago and shared her story of making this classic Spanish meal.
+She told us how she learned this incredible recipe, so I asked if she would write about it so I could share it with my readers.
+Thankfully, she agreed.

 The photo above shows the version of Paella she prepared at our house on this visit.
 She made it with squid, shrimp, and mussels.
 So here is Aunt Judy's account of her paella experience in Spain.